compilers-course-materials/inlab1/README.md

 ```

 So right now, our compiled program had better return an integer, and our
 wrapper will handle printing it out for us.
+The syntax
+`asm("our_code_starts_here")` tells a compiler like `gcc` or `clang` to not do
+any platform-specific name-alterations, and to use the provided name exactly
+as it appears.
+This makes it so the names that the compiler tries to find in
+object files don't vary across platforms (not something I'd recommended in
+general, but quite useful for our purposes).

-We can put this in a file called
-`main.c`.
-If we try to compile it, we get an error:
+We can put this in a file called `main.c`.
+If we try to compile it, we get an
+error:

 ```
-⤇ clang -o main main.c
+⤇ clang -g -o main main.c
 Undefined symbols for architecture x86_64:
   "our_code_starts_here", referenced from:
       _main in main-1a486d.o